 Home network cybersecurity isn’t complicated – and it doesn’t have to be overwhelming.
 Small actions, done consistently, provide strong protection.
 Reviewing your settings, keeping things updated, and staying aware of connected devices go a long way.

-Tools like Fing Desktop help you monitor your network, receive alerts about suspicious activity, and check for router vulnerabilities.
+Tools like Fing Desktop help you monitor your network, receive alerts about suspicious activity, control Internet access and check for router vulnerabilities.

 For 24/7 background protection, Fing Agent runs quietly on devices like Raspberry Pi or NAS, automatically watching for unusual behavior even when your computer is off.